 What's the story?

 Buck Russell (John Candy), 40, is a sports-betting, unemployed bachelor living in a messy apartment, stringing along his longtime girlfriend, Chanice (Amy Madigan), who wants to settle down with him.
 The black sheep of the family, Buck is shocked when his brother calls.
-It's an emergency -- his sister in-law's father has suffered a heart attack, and they need Buck stay at their posh suburban home to watch the kids while they go out of town.
+It's an emergency -- his sister-in-law's father has suffered a heart attack, and they need Buck stay at their posh suburban home to watch the kids while they go out of town.
 Buck walks into an uncomfortable household situation.
 Little Mazy (Gaby Hoffman) and Miles (Macaulay Culkin) get along great with the big, goofy teddy-bear uncle.
 But 15-year-old niece Tia (Jean Kelly) positively loathes Buck.
-Her resentment and teen rebellion against her mother takes the form of haughty sarcasm, progressive apparel, and hanging with a vaguely "goth" party crowd.
+Her resentment and teen rebellion against her mother take the form of haughty sarcasm, progressive apparel, and hanging with a vaguely "goth" party crowd.
 Eventually Tia's feud with Buck crosses the line and causes genuine pain.
 But you get the feeling the girl is just imitating, in caricature, typically snotty grown-ups on her side of the tracks.

 Is it any good?